Updating WordPress on the Fly with Dynamic Local Information

-I’m talking about dynamic information here that updates on the fly while a user is on the site.
+We’re talking about dynamic information here, that updates on the fly while a user is on the site.
 You see this all the time in the form of news or stock tickers, social media feeds, and weather reports.
-That information is constantly being updated through a third-party service and is inserted into your site using a widget or code.
-But before we delve into the “how” via plugins, services, and good old-fashioned code, let’s talk a bit about the “why.”
+That information is inserted into sites using a widget or code, and is constantly being updated through a third-party service.

 Why Do I Need Dynamic Local Content?

 For instance, if you run a site that provides information about weddings, it would be helpful to visitors if information about local vendors or venues was displayed.

-Old news is obsolete, which is why it’s important to feature the latest stories as they happen.
-Using a widget or feed-based system that posts news (and refreshes often) can keep your site’s content relevant and take some of the work out of day-to-day maintenance.
+Old news is obsolete, which is why it’s important to feature the latest stories in real-time.
+Using a widget or feed-based system that posts news (and refreshes often) can keep your site’s content relevant, and take some of the work out of day-to-day maintenance.

 Travel & Tourism

-Write a travel blog?
+Writing a travel blog?
 Include a weather shortcode at the top of your post to set the mood for what the visitor is about to read.

 Still other sites that can use dynamic local info are those that reside in the legal industry.